Introduction: The Quality Crisis in Institutional Recycling

 How can universities reduce recycling contamination?

-What is smart bin technology?
+What is connected bin technology?

 How do you measure recycling program success?

-What’s the ROI of smart recycling systems?
+What is the ROI of connected recycling systems?

 How does this work in high-traffic venues?